 ) report at his desk while the secretary relays the crime reports of the day; nothing more serious than a few kids 'karate-chopping' picket fences.
 The coroner then calls with his report.
 Brody hangs up and contemplates for a moment before typing the cause of death on Chrissie's report: 'Shark attack'.
 Unwilling to waste any time, he goes to the local hardware store and gathers supplies for making signs to close the beaches.
 His intentions are quickly noticed by Mayor Vaughn (Murray Hamilton

 ) who attempts to sway Brody's notion that a shark was directly involved in Chrissie's death.
-He explains that she could very well have swam out too far and gotten tired before being hit by a boat's propellers.
+He explains that she could very well have swam out too far and gotten tired before being mangled by a boat's propellers.
 During a town meeting, Brody tries to reassert his belief that Chrissie's death was caused by a shark and that he wants to close the beaches for the safety of the public, much to the dismay of the island's business owners.
 Vaughn, however, garners the coroner's support who admits that Chrissie could have been killed by a boat propeller.
 Vaughn reiterates to Brody that he doesn't want to act too hastily.
 Closing the beaches would sentence Amity Island to a dreary summer without tourists and they cannot afford to lose that source of income, especially with the Fourth of July approaching.

 Over the course of the next couple of days, tourists flock to the island, brought over from the mainland by ferry.
 One particular day, Brody sits on the beach, scanning the water nervously as people frolic in the surf, splashing and calling to each other.
 A young man ( nm5026721

-) plays fetch with his labrador retriever in the surf.
+) plays fetch with his Labrador retriever in the surf.
 An elderly man wearing a swim cap, Henry Wiseman (Alfred Wilde

 ), approaches Brody and chides him about his apparent fear of water.
 "Thats some bad hat, Harry," Brody replies, annoyed.
 Young Alex Kintner (Jeffrey Voorhees